beibei0611/webSciworkshop21/index.md

 - computational tools to study evolution in the Web
 - critical discussion or literature review of these themes

 Contributions should aim, wherever possible, to cross traditional disciplinary boundaries.
-Papers can be up to 8 pages long and should be formatted according to the [ACM SIG Conference proceedings template](https://www.acm.org/publications/proceedings-template).
-Please submit your paper via [EasyChair](https://easychair.org/conferences/?conf=etfw20).
+Papers can be up to 8 pages long and should be formatted according to the [ACM SIG Conference proceedings template](https://www.acm.org/publications/proceedings-template). ~~Please submit your paper via [EasyChair]~~(https://easychair.org/conferences/?conf=etfw20).
+***Submissions are now closed***

 Accepted workshop papers will be published in a companion collection of the ACM WebSci'20 proceedings.

 ### Important Dates

 ~~April 17, 2020 - Workshop paper submission deadline~~
-April 24, 2020 - Workshop paper submission deadline [extended]
+~~April 24, 2020 - Workshop paper submission deadline [extended]~~
 May 15, 2020 - Camera ready papers due
 July 7, 2020 - Workshop date
 July 8, 2020 - Optional poster reception